kpineda21/Election_Analysis/README.md

   - Raymon Anthony Doane

- -The results were:
+ - The results were:

-  -Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.
+  - Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.

-  -Diana DeGette received 73.8% of the votes and 272,892 number of votes.
+  - Diana DeGette received 73.8% of the votes and 272,892 number of votes.

-  -Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.
+  - Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.

--The winner of the election was:
+- The winner of the election was:

-   -Diana DeGette who received 73.8% of the vote and 272,892 number of votes.
+   - Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview